200-DevelopersFound/Havo-Backend/README.md

 # Getting started

-The backend written in Node JS for mobile application which is used to convert handwriting to speech via Machine Learning Library.
-This application is for the people who are unable to speak, by helping them save their daily conversation in the form of phrases.
-The server provides authentication via email OTP and JSON Web Token to help the user to secure their data.
-User can log on to multiple devices and stay logged in for a longer period of time.
+The Node.js backend for the mobile application is designed with a specific goal in mind: to assist individuals who are unable to speak.
+By integrating a powerful Machine Learning Library, the backend enables the conversion of handwritten text into speech, providing a means for users to save their daily conversations in the form of phrases.

+One of the key aspects of this backend is its robust authentication system.
+The server implements authentication through email OTP (One-Time Password) and JSON Web Tokens (JWT).
+When a user registers or logs in, an OTP is sent to their email for verification.
+Once verified, a JWT is issued, which serves as a secure token for subsequent authenticated requests.
+This two-step authentication process ensures the privacy and security of user data.

 [🔥 Live Version](https://havo-backend.onrender.com/)